jdittrich/userNeedResearchBook/text/03_dataGathering.md

 When the audio contains information which is not in the document or if it complements information that is already there, pause the playback and write the additional information in the document.
 The process is very similar to complementing your notes from memory.

-> The audio recording of participant is saying: “I’m kinda lazy and so I like to cook spontaneously and with the ingredients that are just there, you know? ”
+> The audio recording of participant is saying: “I’m kinda lazy, so I like to cook spontaneously and with the ingredients that are just there, you know? ”
 >
 > The notes say: “cook spontaneously”
 >